-Diabetes linked to lung cancer in postmenopausal womenMay 30th, 2012 in Diabetes /
+Diabetes linked to lung cancer in postmenopausal womenMay 30, 2012 in Medicine & Health / Diabetes

 (HealthDay) -- Postmenopausal women with diabetes are at a significantly higher risk of developing lung cancer, particularly if they require insulin therapy, according to research published online May 22 in Diabetes Care.